MichalZalecki/docker-compose-node/README.md

 This repo contains a minimal Docker setup with reasonable defaults for development with Node.js.

+**Read the article that explains more about optimizations and isolating host's node modules from the container: https://michalzalecki.com/docker-compose-node/**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but it doesn't matter.
 Whether you have a build step for your backend code, or you bundle your frontend application, the goals are similar when using Docker:

 1. For development, reload code when you modify it locally to test the changes (`npm run start`)